KenKundert/svg_schematic/README.rst

 This section documents the available components.
 Components include an invisible tile in which the component should fit.
 The tile extent is used when determining the size of the overall schematic.
-Each component requires that you specify location by giving the coordinates of the center point of its tile.
-You can also generally specify the *orientation*, the *name*, the *value*, and a *nudge*.
+Each component requires that you specify location by giving the location of its principle coordinates or a pin.
+You can also generally specify the orientation, the name, the value, and a text offset using ``orient``, ``name``, ``value``, and ``nudge``.

-The *orientation* generally consists of either 'v' or 'h', indicating that a vertical or horizontal orientation is desired, but may include '|' and '-', indicating that the component should be flipped around either the vertical or horizontal axis.
-The *name* and *value* are strings that are added to the component as labels, though not all components will display the *value*.
+The ``orient`` is specified as a string that generally consists of either 'v' or 'h', indicating that a vertical or horizontal orientation is desired, but may include '|' and '-', indicating that the component should be flipped about either the vertical or horizontal axis.
+The *name* and *value* are strings that are added to the component as labels, though not all components display the *value*.
 The *nudge* is a number that adjusts the placement of labels to avoid wires.

 In addition, some components support other arguments, such as *kind* or *loc*.